Clemapfel/jluna/docs/types.md

 Type type = Base["typeof"](/* ... */);
 ```

-Most often, we will want to know the type of a variable.
+Most often, we will want to know what type a variable is an instance of.
 For this we can either use `Base.typeof`, binding the result to an explicitly declared `jluna::Type`, or we can use`jluna::Proxy::get_type`.

 ### Base Types